Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Node-Level Logging

-For applications that log to stdout and stderr, the Kubelet will detect and hand-off to the container engine and write the streams to a path on your node – this behavior is determined by the logging driver you’ve configured.
-For Docker and containerd, this path typically defaults to /var/log/containers.
-Using a Node Log Agent architecture is recommended to gather these logs, which I’ll touch on a bit more below.
+For applications that log to stdout and stderr, the Kubelet will detect and hand them off to the container engine and write the streams to a path on your node.
+This behavior is determined by the logging driver you’ve configured.
+For Docker and containers, this path typically defaults to /var/log/containers.
+A Node Log Agent architecture is recommended to gather these logs, which I’ll touch on below.

-The Kubernetes docs outline logging architecture in a pretty clear and concise way.
-This particular blog focuses on application logs, but If you’re just getting started with Kubernetes, I’d encourage you to check out the following links to better understand container, system, and audit logging more deeply.
+The Kubernetes docs outline logging architecture in a pretty straightforward and concise way.
+This blog focuses on application logs, but If you’re just getting started with Kubernetes, I’d encourage you to check out the following links better to understand container, system, and audit logging.

 https://kubernetes.io/docs/concepts/cluster-administration/logging/